 KU’s total annual economic impact is the equivalent of supporting 87,693 jobs, or one out of every 23 Kansas jobs.

-Getting a KU education pays off.
+The value of a KU education

 For every $1 a student invests in a KU education, they see a return of $5.70 in lifetime earnings.